 This is exactly why so much money is put into finding qualified, credible, and experienced witnesses in medical malpractice cases.
 In many cases, juries may simply believe the expert that presents the often complex medical information the clearest.
 Presentation is often just as important as substance when it comes to experts.

 Malpractice cases can be complex and involve proper analysis of medicine and proper selection of experts.
-If you’re injured in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights.
+If you’re injured in Maryland, contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights.